 The Centre is committed to research, training and education.
 We are a tertiary referral centre and a teaching hospital, although there is no obligation for patients to see medical students or be part of trials.

 The Manchester Centre for Gastroenterology and Hepatology is located on the 2nd Floor of Manchester Royal Infirmary, Oxford Road, Manchester, M13 9WL

 Enter the MRI through Entrance 2 (on The Boulevard adjacent to Marks and Spencer) and walk straight through Costa Coffee to the lifts.
 Take the lift to the 2nd floor.
 Turn right and go down the ramp.
-The Endoscopy unit is on the left hand side, and reception is on the right when you enter the unit.
+The Endoscopy unit is on the left hand side, and reception is straight ahead of you once through the double doors.

 Admission and appointments

 Appointments are booked following a referral from your GP or from other consultants, and will be between 8am-5pm.

 - Dr John Mason - Consultant Gastroenterologist